Last Updated on May 24, 2022

 Whenever I’ve written out a list of things I want to accomplish in my life (like the one above), I’ll revisit it years later and find that I’ve either accomplished things without realizing it or I still want to accomplish them but in a different way than I first imagined.

-More so than having our goals changing on a regular basis, I think our priorities change.
+I think our priorities change more often than our goals change.
 Things that were once our top priority can get pushed aside because another priority takes precedence.
 And that’s totally okay.

 Don’t worry about whether your vision will make sense in years to come.
 Just focus on what you want out of life at this current moment and roll with it.